Th3Pr0fessor/Queue/docs/module-settings.md

 sidebar_position: 4
 ---

-# EasyEnemies Settings
+# Queue Settings

-Here are a list of EasyEnemies features that can be changed in the settings. (found in `EasyEnemies.Settings` Module)
+Here are a list of Queue features that can be changed in the settings. (found in `Queue.Settings` Module)

 ```lua
 local SETTINGS = {}